• Skip to primary navigation

 If you'd rather steam it, peel the pumpkin and cut it in half.
 Scrape all the stringy center parts out, including the seeds.
 Throw away the seeds and stringy stuff or set the seeds aside to roast later.

-Cube the pumpkin flesh and put it in a steamer basket to cook until soft.
-You only need a cup of mashed pumpkin for the recipe.
+Cube the pumpkin flesh and cook it in a steamer basket until soft.
+For the recipe, you only need a cup of mashed pumpkin.
 About two cups of raw pumpkin will cook down to about one cup of mashed pumpkin.
 Save the rest of the cubes to roast or use in another recipe.

 When the pumpkin cubes are soft (but not mushy), pureé them in a blender or a food processor.
 The blender works better because later in the recipe you will need to transfer the contents to ramekins.
-It allows you to simply pour the pumpkin pudding mixture into the ramekins.
+It allows you to pour the pumpkin pudding mixture into the ramekins simply.

 Now you are ready to “start” the recipe.

 Add ingredients and blend the pudding.
 If you have just blended the pumpkin, leave it in the blender.
 There is no reason to wash it between steps.
-If you are using canned pumpkin or pumpkin you have steamed previously, dump it into a clean blender.
+If you use canned pumpkin or pumpkin you have steamed previously, dump it into a clean blender.

 Add the banana, vanilla, cinnamon, maple syrup, and salt.
 Blend until smooth.

-In a 4-cup measuring cup dissolve the arrowroot in the oat milk.
-Just dump the arrowroot into the oat milk, and whisk until dissolved.
+Dissolve the arrowroot in the oat milk in a 4-cup measuring cup.
+Just dump the arrowroot into the oat milk and whisk until dissolved.

 Pour the milk mixture into the blender and blend on low until smooth.